Install Bitwarden on Raspberry Pi: The Ultimate Guide

-I’ll guide you from the beginning to the end, making sure everything is working and safe.
-It’s a medium to long project, so stay focus and follow all the steps.
+I’ll guide you from start to finish, making sure everything is working and safe.
+This project might be more challenging than usual (because of the Docker setup and security steps), so stay focused and follow all the steps.

 Bitwarden can absolutely run on a Raspberry Pi.
 The application is not optimized for a small server like the Raspberry Pi, but Docker containers are available to help it run smoothly, even on this limited device.

-Is it mandatory to use Docker to run Bitwarden on Raspberry Pi?
+Is Docker Required to Run Bitwarden on Raspberry Pi?

 Using Docker is not the only way to host Bitwarden on a Raspberry Pi, but it’s the easiest and lightest way to do it.
 The installation is already complicated enough with Docker to avoid using the source code directly.
 It will also run faster with Docker than the original service.

 As explained in my complete guide about Docker, I’m generally not a big fan of Docker for small projects, as I prefer to keep control of everything on my system.
-Docker is often the default option nowadays, but I find it adds a level of complexity that is generally not needed for most projects.
+I find that Docker adds a level of complexity that is generally not needed for most projects.

 But Bitwarden is one project where I really think using Docker is better.
-We will avoid most security issues, conflicts and installation steps by using a Docker container created on the Raspberry Pi.
+It lets you avoid most security issues, conflicts, and installation steps by using a Docker container on the Raspberry Pi.
 That’s why I’m choosing this solution for this tutorial, even if it’s not the only option.

-I did this tutorial on a Raspberry Pi 4 (4 GB), running Raspberry Pi OS Lite (64-bits) with a small USB drive.
+I did this tutorial on a Raspberry Pi 4 (4 GB), running Raspberry Pi OS Lite (64-bit) on a small USB drive.

 Basically, you don’t need anything special, as it looks like it’s not taking a lot of disk space and the app runs smoothly on a Raspberry Pi 4.
-Here is what I recommend getting started:
+Here’s what I recommend to get started:

-• This USB key: As stated several times on this website, I’m no longer using SD cards.
-USB keys are easier to manage and often faster to flash / boot.
+- This USB key – USB keys are easier to manage and often faster to flash / boot.
 I got a bunch of this model, and I use them all the time.
 32 GB should be enough for this project.
 If you prefer an SD card, here is the fastest one according to my benchmarks.

-• A decent cooling system: Bitwarden will run 24/24.
+- A decent cooling system – Bitwarden will be running 24/7.
 With a Raspberry Pi 4, it’s a good idea to have a passive cooling system like this case, which is my favorite currently (and it’s really cheap).

 That’s it, nothing fancy as you can see, and I’ll also use the official Raspberry Pi system for this project.
 It should work even if you already have a few things installed on it.

-Once the hardware is ready, here are the first steps to prepare your Raspberry Pi system:
+Once the hardware is ready, here are the first steps to prepare your Raspberry Pi:

-• Install Raspberry Pi OS (other Debian-like systems should work fine too).
+- Install Raspberry Pi OS (other Debian-like distros should work fine too).

 If this is overwhelming, don’t worry.
 I’ll explain each step in detail.